laradagata/l4project/timelog.md

 ### 5 Oct 2023

-* *3 hour* Research and finding relevant references for dissertation
+* *3 hours* Research and finding relevant references for dissertation
 * *5 hours* Write introduction and background sections of dissertation

 ### 6 Oct 2023